gdmoney/network-automation-github-actions/README.md

 ## Usage
 **Workflow using GitHub Desktop**
 - clone this repo
-- create a new branch
+- create a new branch and publish it
 - modify device config file(s)
-- commit changes to the new branch
+- commit changes to the new branch and push
-- publish branch
 - create a pull request
 - pull request review/approval
 - merge pull request to update the Main branch